-Similar to the deterministic and the stochastic problems discussed in Sections 2 and 5, we make the following standing assumption for this section. \begin{assumption}[] \begin{itemize} \item[(a)] The set of nonnegative functions $\widehat{\cal J}$ is closed under VI in the sense that for every $c\in{\cal C}$, the function
+Similar to the deterministic and the stochastic problems discussed in Sections 2 and 5, we make the following standing assumption for this section. \begin{assumption} \begin{itemize} \item[(a)] \emph{Closure and Attainability}: The set of nonnegative functions $\widehat{\cal J}$ is closed under VI in the sense that for every $c\in{\cal C}$, the function